Maumagnaguagno/Classical_Plan_Viewer/README.md

 ]
 ```

-A URL query can be used to load a JSON file already hosted online.
+An URL query can be used to load an online JSON file, [limited to GitHub](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).

 ```
 https://maumagnaguagno.github.io/Classical_Plan_Viewer?from=https://maumagnaguagno.github.io/Classical_Plan_Viewer/plan.json